Getting The Perfect Single-Speed Gear Ratio (Beginner’s Guide)

 When you’re comparing different bikes, it’s helpful to use gear inches, not gear ratios.
 It’s a simple and wonderfully useful number, so more on that later.

-Caveat: “perfect” gearing doesn’t exist
+Why “perfect” gearing doesn’t exist

-The best gear ratio isn’t perfect; it’s just a good balance of trade-offs.
 After all, it’s physically impossible for one speed to feel fast (high RPM) and easy (high torque) at the same time.
-Otherwise, multi-speed drivetrains wouldn’t exist!
+Otherwise, we wouldn’t need multi-speed drivetrains!

 In other words, it’s about realistic expectations.
 No magical gear ratio lets you climb a mountain and bomb back down with ease.
 One of the two—and usually both to an extent—is going to suffer.